 Changing files in this way will guaranty that your changes remain in place when you update the plugin.

-If your main WordPress theme would receive updates as well it is important that you create a child theme and place the ‘basepress’ folder in the child theme.
+If your main WordPress theme receives updates, it is important that you create a child theme and place the ‘basepress’ folder in the child theme.
 This will avoid your customization to be removed when your main WordPress theme gets updated.
-Informations on how to create a WordPress child theme can be found here: https://codex.wordpress.org/Child_Themes.